 The Accord-with-plug gets the highest EPA MPGe rating in its class with a 115 MPGe score.
 On a full charge, the 2014 Honda Accord Plug-in Hybrid has an all-electric EV range of 13 miles and a fuel-economy rating of 47/46/46 mpg (city/highway/combined).

-The ability to enjoy a market-leading 115 MPGe while traveling on electricity—rather than still impressive 47 mpg in hybrid mode—entirely depends on how long your commute distances are, and how often you can recharge.
+The ability to enjoy a market-leading 115 MPGe while traveling on electricity—rather than the 47 mpg in hybrid mode (still impressive)—entirely depends on how long your commute distances are, and how often you can recharge.

-If you can charge up overnight, banking enough energy for a daily commute of a dozen or so miles the next day, and then charge again at work for the return trip, you will likely experience triple-digit mileage—as well as little to no tailpipe emissions.
+If you can charge up overnight, banking enough energy for a daily commute of a dozen or so miles the next day, and then charge again at work for the return trip, you will likely experience triple-digit mileage—and little to no tailpipe emissions.

 However, if you are frequently taking trips of 30 or 40 miles, or even more, then the plug-in hybrid Accord will operate more like a conventional hybrid, with only occasional breaks from using gasoline.
 In the latter scenario, average mileage from the midsize sedan could reach well into the 50-MPG range—although not the stellar efficiency of a car that operates more regularly on electricity.